We are so glad you found us. Welcome!

 At Not Putting on a Shirt, we stick to the facts.
 We are committed to ensuring that all of the information we provide or promote is medically sound and consistent with the existing body of scientific evidence.

 In the case of patient satisfaction with flat closure, there is a distinct lack of data.
 That’s why we’ve conducted our own pilot studies and are actively promoting larger scale research with validated tools.
-We will be presenting a poster with the combined results of our two pilot surveys this December at SABCS 2019.
-You can read our report from the first pilot or take a look at the UCLA flat closure study here:
+We presented a poster with the combined results of our two pilot surveys this past December at SABCS 2019.
+Read our report from the first pilot, take a look at the UCLA flat closure study, or view our SABCS poster here:

 You may find the following to be useful.
 Please let us know what we’re missing, too – we want to support providers as much as we want to support patients!